jahnf/Projecteur/README.md

 Acting as a keyboard, the device basically just sends left and right arrow key press events when forward or back on the device is pressed.

-The mouse events of the detected device is what we are interested in.
+The mouse move events of device is what we are mainly interested in.
 Since the device is already detected as a mouse input device and able to move the cursor, we simply detect if the Spotlight device is sending mouse move events.
-If it is sending mouse events, we will 'turn on' the desktop spot.
+If it is sending mouse events, we will 'turn on' the desktop spot (virtual laser).

 For more details: Have a look at the source code ;)

-### Notes about v0.7

-This version implemented a virtual device by default (You can still disable it with the `--disable-uinput` command line option). _Projecteur_ will now **grab** all device events and forward it to the virtual 'uniput' device.
-While this does currently not change any behavior or feature from `v0.6`, this prepares _Projecteur_ for the planned button mapping feature.
+### Button mapping

+Button mapping works by **grabbing** all device events of connected devices and forwarding them to a virtual _'uinput'_ device if not configured differently by the button mapping configuration.
+If a mapped configuration for a button exists, _Projecteur_ will inject the mapped keyboard events instead.
+(You can still disable device grabbing with the `--disable-uinput` command line option - button mapping will be disabled then.)

 ## Download